Directives

 Description: Configures which response status code is to be considered relevant for the purpose of audit logging.

-Syntax: SecAuditLogRelevantStatus REGEX
+Syntax: SecAuditLogRelevantStatus [REGEX]

-Example Usage: SecAuditLogRelevantStatus "^(?:5|40[1235])"
+SecAuditLogRelevantStatus "^(?:5|40[1235])"

-The main purpose of this directive is to allow you to configure audit logging for only the transactions that have the status code that matches the supplied regular expression.
-The example provided would log all 5xx and 4xx level status codes, except for 404s.
+This example would log all 5xx and 4xx level status codes, except for 404s.
 Although you could achieve the same effect with a rule in phase 5, SecAuditLogRelevantStatus is sometimes better, because it continues to work even when SecRuleEngine is disabled.

 SecDebugLog